-The International Atomic Energy Agency (IAEA) was founded in 1957 as an autonomous international organisation.
-It reports regularly to the United Nations General Assembly and has the duty to contact the United Nations Security Council if a threat to world peace has been ascertained (IAEA Statue, Article III B 4).
+The International Atomic Energy Agency (IAEA) was founded in 1957 as an autonomous intergovernmental organisation.
+It reports regularly to the United Nations General Assembly and has a duty to notify the United Nations Security Council directly if a threat to world peace has been ascertained (IAEA Statute, Article III B 4).
 Germany has been a member of the IAEA since its founding year 1957 and is permanently represented on its monitoring and governing body - the IAEA Board of Governors.

-Representatives from all its 168 current member states (as of February 2016) attend the IAEA's annual General Conference.
-The Board meets once a quarter, while the Programme and Budget Committee (PBC) and the Technical Assistance and Cooperation Committee (TACC) each convene every six months.
+Representatives from all its current 171 member states (as of April 2020) attend the IAEA's annual General Conference.
+The Board of Governors meets once a quarter, while the Programme and Budget Committee (PBC) and the Technical Assistance and Cooperation Committee (TACC) each convene every six months.

-The IAEA's main focus is on nuclear power, nuclear safety and security and safeguards.
+The focus of IAEA’s work is nuclear technology and applications, nuclear safety and security and safeguards.

-The IAEA promotes the peaceful use of nuclear power at an international level by means of conferences, coordinated research contracts, databases, as well as producing comprehensive documentation and publications.
-It sends in its own experts to provide developing countries with assistance, for example nuclear applications in the fields of medicine, water and agriculture, as well as funding scholarships and training courses, etc.
+The IAEA globally promotes the peaceful use of nuclear power by means of technical conferences, coordinated research contracts, services (in particular review services in the form of expert-led international missions dedicated to specific issues), databases and comprehensive documentation and publication activities.
+It provides support to developing countries, for example with regard to the use of nuclear applications in the fields of medicine, water and agriculture.

 It sends in its own experts to provide developing countries with assistance, for example nuclear applications in the fields of medicine, water and agriculture, as well as funding scholarships and training courses, et cetera.